Introduction to Utilization Management

 Required Nursing Education and Skills

-• Communication skills: Utilizing therapeutic and interpersonal communication skills are essential when communicating with healthcare providers, hospital administrators, and insurance company employees.
+• Communication skills: Utilizing therapeutic and interpersonal communication skills is essential when communicating with healthcare providers, hospital administrators, and insurance company employees.
 UM nurses are comfortable using and interpreting medical and legal jargon.
 These nurses implement their therapeutic communication skills when interacting with patients and families to discuss treatment options and make sure they understand their rights and responsibilities.
 They must also be comfortable presenting data to upper management and key decision makers.

-Being a UM nurse requires a delicate balance of clinical knowledge, technological savviness, and team collaboration skills.
+A UM nurse requires a delicate balance of clinical knowledge, technological savviness, and team collaboration skills.

 Ask yourself...